Learn how to conduct a retrospective in Kanban style. See how to inspect your workflow in detail and foster a spirit of continuous improvement.

 At Kanbanize, we are especially fond of running experiments.
 Depending on the team, they last between a couple of weeks and a whole quarter.
 To keep a close eye on them, we’ve added a dedicated “Experiment” column on our boards.

 Similarly to regular cards, experiments must have one explicit owner.
-During each retrospective meeting, we go over the column where they live and if there’s any new relevant data, we discuss it and decide how to proceed with the experiment at hand.
+During each retrospective meeting, we go over the column where they live and if there are any new relevant data, we discuss it and decide how to proceed with the experiment at hand.

 After you are done with the retrospective of completed tasks and ones in progress, proceed to inspect the flow metrics of your board.